 What will my Branches graduation requirements be?

-Students are held to the requirements of their matriculating cohort and can be found on the Branches website.
+Graduation requirements can be found on Canvas or please email email@example.com.
 MSTP Branches graduation requirements can be found in the MSTP Handbook.

 Financial Aid and Tuition: Does it matter when I leave and return?

 Yes.
-UMMS is now operating on 3 terms per academic year (Fall, Winter, Spring/Summer).
+UMMS operates on 3 terms per academic year (Fall, Winter, Spring/Summer).
 Each term must have 12 credits to be considered full-time.
 Although not required, it is best to begin your LOA or RLOA at a term transition, allowing for a less complicated transition.
 This will be covered in detail at your LOA/RLOA meeting.

 [Branches] Can I complete an Away Rotation while on LOA:

 These experiences are not completed for credit and will not show up on a transcript or generate a tuition charge.
-Students engaging in such activities while on leave of absence status must obtain approval from the Assistant Dean for Student Services and must register their activity with the Office of Medical Student Education by completing a brief form, please contact Denise Miller (firstname.lastname@example.org) for assistance in completing this approval process.
+Students engaging in such activities while on leave of absence status must obtain approval from and must register their activity with the Office of Medical Student Education by completing a brief form, please contact your Counselor and cc Dr. Karri Grob for assistance completing this approval process.